JavadHosseinzadeh/Hybrid-dynamical-systems/README.md

 These scripts help build a robust neural network model capable of predicting gearbox state under various conditions.

 ## 2. Homework
-This folder contains homework assignments from the hybrid dynamical systems course.
+This folder contains project and homework assignments from the hybrid dynamical systems course.
 These tasks focus on understanding and analyzing various dynamical systems using both analytical methods and simulations.